ZhelunChen/HILFT-ASHP-DEMO/README.md

 - Other variations: weather condition, control strategy, building type, occupancy, occupant behavior, and thermal energy storage (TES).

 The **Default** cases (i.e., the third column of the table) were tested with typical summer weather, using a rule-based control (RBC) strategy, with a typical building type, occupancy, and occupant behaviors, and without TES.
 Each subsequent column header points to the deviation from this default setting.

+Details regarding the test settings of these scenarios can be found in [assets/ASHP_Test_Settings.pdf](assets/ASHP_Test_Settings.pdf).

 | Location | GEB Scenario | Default | ExtrmSum | TypShldr | ExtrmWin | MPC | STD2019 | DenOcc | EnergySave | TES | MPC&TES |
 | ---      | ---          | ---     | ---      | ---      | ---      | --- | ---     | ---    | ---        | --- | ---     |